Site inspections are available.

-All water supply Backflow Prevention Assemblies whether DCVA or RPA are required to be tested once a year by a certified technician.
+All water supply Backflow Prevention Assemblies whether DCVA(Double Check Valve Assembly) or RPA(reduced Pressure Assembly) are required to be tested once a year by a certified technician.
 On Site Fire Protection can perform these inspections and provide you with a detailed report, and options to repair any problems found.
 Give us a call today to schedule an inspection for your Commercial, Industrial, or Residential building.
 We perform inspections on Fire Water, Domestic Water, Irrigation, Boiler, and all other types of devices.

 If you own or lease a commercial building or a multi-residential property, you must have a Backflow Preventer on all incoming water lines.
 Typically there will be one on the domestic supply and one on the fire water supply.
 It is also possible to have them on branching lines such as for irrigation or boilers.
 Additional devices may be present in Dental & Medical facilities, and Laboratories.
 All of these devices must be tested by a certified tester once a year.